 The City offers T-Ball for boys and girls, ages four and five.
 This is a great way to introduce children to baseball or softball.
 Every child bats every inning and plays in the outfield.
 Games are played twice a week, beginning the last week of May through the end of June.
 Registration opens on SportSites in April of each year until the teams are filled.
 The cost is $25 per child.
 Questions?
 Contact Laurie Anderson at 801-785-9668, ext.
 302, or e-mail email@example.com.
 Non-residents are welcome with no extra fee!

-Tot Soccer is a fun, six-week soccer league for children ages 3 & 4.
+Tot Soccer is a fun, six-week soccer league for children ages 3 & 4, offered in both the spring and fall every year.
 Parents are encouraged to coach, if possible.
-Online registration is available on SportSites for the fall and spring sessions.
+Online registration is available on SportSites.
 Registration fee is $25.
 Games are played on Tuesday evenings.
 The Cedar Hills Tot Soccer League welcomes Highland and Alpine residents as part of the new Tri-City recreational program.
 For more information contact the Cedar Hills Recreation Department.

 Cedar Hills Recreation partners with Central Utah Youth Lacrosse for BOYS in grades 3-8, including non-residents.
 No prior experience required.
 The season consists of six games, normally played on Saturdays, against teams from American Fork and Pleasant Grove.
 A tournament is held for grades 5-8.
 Registration normally runs early spring, and games begin in June.
 All other information, including cost, is available on SportSites after the registration opens.
 All equipment, which is available for rent or purchase from sports stores, is the responsibility of the participant.
 Mouth guards are mandatory for play.

 Cedar Hills Soccer League - Kindergarten through 2nd Grade